 From the circumferentially averaged outlet swirl profiles, CFD predictions show good agreement with the measurements.
-CFD predicts under-turning in highly loaded sections, which is a consequence of the over-prediction of secondary flow structures and hence prediction of earlier flow separation as compared to the measurements.
+CFD predicts under-turning in highly loaded sections, which is a consequence of the overprediction of secondary flow structures and hence prediction of earlier flow separation as compared to the measurements.
 In less loaded regions, where the flow is less prone to separation, CFD predicts overturning of the flow.
 The measured and predicted loss vortex in the bump sector affects the outlet residual swirl, which is well captured by CFD.

-The visualizations at FC=0.622 and 0.66 indicate laminar separation bubbles at x/c=0.4-0.5 which is not captured by CFD.
-According to the previous thorough analysis [12], this is a result of earlier prediction of the laminar-turbulent transition by the γ - Re_θ model.
+The visualizations at FC = 0.622 and 0.66 indicate laminar separation bubbles at x/c = 0.4-0.5, which is not captured by CFD.
+According to the previous thorough analysis [12], this is a result of earlier prediction of the laminar-turbulent transition by the $\gamma$ -Re $\theta$ model.
 However, since the laminar separation is rapidly reattached after the separation-induced transition, this separation is not affecting the downstream losses in the midspan region.
-At FC=0.555 there is a quasi-two-dimensional separation bubble formed along the leading edge on the pressure side, which well captured with CFD for all three vane types This separation bubble is not formed at other inlet swirl cases.
+At FC = 0.555, there is a quasi-two-dimensional separation bubble formed along the leading edge on the pressure side.
+This separation bubble is not formed at other inlet swirl cases and well captured with CFD for all three vane types.